Proverbs 3:5-6. 5 Trust in the LORD with all your heart,

 Proverbs 3:5-6 is one of the best known and most loved of all the scriptures.
 For many Christians it’s their “life verse.”
 You can find it on mugs, art work, and screensavers.
 Some commentators have even called it a summation of the entire Bible – Trust God, and he will bring you home.

-Trust – from the Hebrew word that means “to lay down.”
-Can you lay your life face down, helpless, prostrate on the ground in front of God, allowing him to be your king?
+Trust – from a Hebrew word that means “to lay down.”
+Can you lay your life down in front of God, allowing him to be your king?

-with all your heart – your entire being.
-Can you trust God with your mind and your gut?
-Is every thought, every emotion, every part of your life resting in his care?
+with all your heart – your whole being.
+Can you trust God with everything you’ve got?

-and do not lean on your own understanding – can you admit that your understanding of this life is infinitely less than God’s?
-And not only less, but also self-centered and self-destructive?
+and do not lean on your own understanding.
+Can you admit that your understanding of this life is infinitely less than God’s?

-he will make straight your paths – the goal of all trust in God is a straight path to his presence, where we are free from the obstacles of fear and doubt, having been removed by his perfect love.
+he will make straight your paths.
+Have the obstacles of fear and doubt been removed by his perfect love.

 Yes, this sounds amazing, and who wouldn’t want this kind of life?
 A life without the fears of this world.
 The fear of death.
 The fear of loneliness.
 The fear of loss.
 The fear of pain.
 The fear of sorrow.
 But how?
 How can we trust God when he allows the world to crash down around us and sometimes on us?
 How can we trust a God who seems silent in our pain and sorrow?
 Who leaves us in the darkness?